-Dr. Chen has been an associate professor in the Mechanical Engineering department at California State Polytechnic University Pomona since 2009.
-He earned his B.S. from National ChiaoTung University in Taiwan and his M.S. and Ph.D. from Ohio State University.
-All are in the field of Mechanical Engineering.
-Prior to joining Cal Poly Pomona, he was an assistant professor in the Mechanical Engineering Department at Tuskegee University.
-His teaching and research interests include solid mechanics, system dynamics, measurements, noise and vibrations.
+Chuan-Chiang Chen is a Professor in the Mechanical Engineering Department at California State Polytechnic University, Pomona since 2009.
+He earned his B.S. degree from National ChiaoTung University, Taiwan, and his M.S. and Ph.D. degrees from the Ohio State University, all in the field of mechanical engineering.
+Prior to joining Cal Poly Pomona, he was an Assistant Professor in the Mechanical Engineering Department at Tuskegee University.
+His teaching and research interests include solid mechanics, system dynamics, measurements, noise, and vibrations.